ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The N\_S challenge used to build the proof-of-possession input is computed as defined in {{sssec-challenge-value}} (REQ15).

-* The Group Manager verifies the PoP challenge included in 'client_cred_verify' in the same way taken when processing a Joining Request for the OSCORE group in question, as defined in {{ssec-join-req-processing}} (REQ14).
+* The Group Manager verifies the PoP challenge included in 'client_cred_verify' in the same way taken when processing a Join Request for the OSCORE group in question, as defined in {{ssec-join-req-processing}} (REQ14).

 * The Group Manager MUST return a 5.03 (Service Unavailable) response in case the OSCORE group identified by GROUPNAME is currently inactive (see {{ssec-resource-active}}).
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 9 ("Group currently not active").